Isaiah Stewart NBA Preview vs. the 76ers

 Isaiah Stewart Insights vs. the 76ers

-- He's connected on 1.4 threes per game, or 14.1% of his team's makes from beyond the arc this season.
+- Stewart is averaging 3.7 three-point field goal attempts per game this season, which is 12.3% of his team's attempts from beyond the arc.

-- Stewart's opponents, the 76ers, have one of the slowest offensive tempos, ranking 21st, averaging 102.9 possessions per game, while his Pistons average 102.8 per game, which ranks 11th among NBA teams.
+- The Pistons rank 10th in possessions per game with 102.9.
+His opponents, the 76ers, have one of the slowest tempos with 102.9 possessions per contest.

-- The 76ers are the 14th-best defensive team in the league, conceding 113.2 points per contest.
+- The 76ers allow 42 rebounds per contest, ranking fifth in the NBA.

-- The 76ers allow 42.3 rebounds per game, ranking sixth in the league.
+- The 76ers are the 17th-ranked team in the NBA, giving up 26.7 assists per game.

-- Looking at assists, the 76ers are 21st in the NBA, giving up 26.9 per contest.
+- Looking at 3-pointers, the 76ers are ninth in the league, giving up 12 makes per contest.

-- The 76ers allow 12 made 3-pointers per game, ninth-ranked in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!